-MSHA will also be partnering with ASHA at the 2018 Clinical Connect to be held in Baltimore.
-MSHA will be hosting three pre-convention presentations addressing topics in schools, private practice and healthcare.
-We are currently accepting proposals for these three hour presentations.
+MSHA will also be partnering with ASHA at the 2018 Connect Conference to be held in Baltimore.
+MSHA will be hosting pre-convention presentations addressing topics in schools, private practice and healthcare.
+Speakers are finalized and registration will soon be open.

-We are also getting ready for what is likely to be a busy Legislative Session.
+We are also busy at work monitoring the 2018 Legislative Session.
 Last year, MSHA proposed legislation regarding the establishment of a Voluntary Ethical Special Education Advocate Registry.
-Our lobbyists have been working with various stakeholders so that this proposed legislation may be re-introduced this session.
+Our lobbyists have been working with various stakeholders so that this proposed legislation will be re-introduced this session.
 Additional legislative concerns will be addressed as we receive information.
 For those who expressed an interest in becoming more involved with MSHA’s legislative activities, we will be in need of people to write letters or emails, as well as make telephone calls, to our state representatives.
 Visits to Annapolis during the session may also be possible.
 In the meantime, consider contacting your local representative to introduce yourself and establish a friendly rapport.

 As always, we invite your comments and participation.
 MSHA welcomes new members as we continue to work to address the needs of therapists in the state.
 Our Executive Board would be happy to meet with those interested in serving on our various committees or who are interested in investigating leadership roles within the association.